karmab/kcli/doc/index.md

 ## Multiple hypervisors

-If you have multiple hypervisors, you can generally use the flag *-C $CLIENT* to temporarily point to a specific one.
+If you have multiple hypervisors, you can generally use the flag *-C $CLIENT* to point to a specific one.

 You can also use the following to list all you vms :